Yugoslavs: Successor states

-Self-identification
+Self-identification following dissolution

 The number of people identifying as Yugoslav fell drastically in all successor states since the beginning of the 21st century and the conclusion of all Yugoslav Wars and separation of Serbia and Montenegro (until 2003 called FR Yugoslavia).
 The country with the highest number of people and percentage of population identifying as Yugoslav is Serbia, while North Macedonia is the lowest on both.
 No official figures or reliable estimates are available for Kosovo.